 Action Against Hunger considers your briefings an essential part of your pre-departure preparation.
 These are the joint responsibility of both Action Against Hunger’s managers & each individual employee.
 HQ briefings are usually conducted via phone or Skype, while in-country briefings are most often completed in person.

-Before leaving for the field, or within your first 6 months working with Action Against Hunger, you may be invited to attend a 5 day induction course at our Training Center in Nairobi, Kenya.
+Before leaving for the field, or within your first 90 days of working with Action Against Hunger, you will be inducted to the ways of working of Action Against Hunger USA through our blended learning approach.

-Action Against Hunger is committed to developing the skills of all employees, to the extent that this is possible given resource constraints & program requirements.
-Many development opportunities exist & you’ll be encouraged to make use of these to improve your skills & knowledge.
-Please visit: www.acftrainingcentre.org
+Action Against Hunger is committed to developing the knowledge, skills, and attitudes of all employees, to the extent that this is possible.
+Many development opportunities exist & you’ll be encouraged to make use of these to grow and learn in your field of expertise.

-Debriefings will be the final step in your mission & will give you the opportunity to provide Action Against Hunger with valuable feedback about your experience working with us.
-They are completed in-person with your country team & via the phone or Skype (usually) with key HQ managers.
+Exit Interviews will be the final step in your assignment in the country office.
+Action Against Hunger will provide you with the opportunity to give your valuable feedback about your experience working with us.
+They are completed in-person with your country team &/or online with HQ and Regional Managers.

 Career opportunities within the Action Against Hunger network

-All open field positions, in all countries where Action Against Hunger works, will be shared with you at least once a month.
-Your HR Officer will also regularly speak with you to understand your career aspirations & to pro-actively help you identify future assignments.
+All open field positions, in all countries where Action Against Hunger works are available on our Careers Page.
 Multiple career paths are open to staff who perform well.
 Check our website for stories of how different Action Against Hunger leaders have developed professionally within the Action Against Hunger network.